yjjang/mongkie/docs/tutorial/visual_mapping.rst

   1. Select the **Continuous** tab at the bottom of **Visual Mapping** window.
   2. Select the **Edges** tab button.
   3. Select the |size-icon| icon.
-  4. In the drop-down list, choose ``i.weight`` data attribute to map.
+  4. In the drop-down list, choose the ``i.weight`` data attribute to map.
   5. Set the **Max** value to ``10``.
   6. Click the **Spline...** button to open the **Spline Editor**.
   7. Restore the scale function to the linear function.